 New Zealand’s involvement with international law increased greatly from the end of the Second World War with the establishment of the United Nations.
-A range of international agencies were established from the 1940s onwards that are involved with issues of international concern, such as health, food and agriculture, education, science and culture, civil aviation, maritime matters, monetary and development banking matters, trade, meteorology and refugees.
+A range of UN agencies were established to handle issues of international concern, such as health, food and agriculture, education, science and culture, civil aviation, maritime matters, monetary and development banking matters, trade, meteorology and refugees.

 From 1945 to 1991 the rivalry between the Soviet Union and the United States, the United Kingdom and France was reflected in the Cold War, a period of fluctuating military and political tensions.
 This competition between the nuclear superpowers heightened the need to control atomic weapons.
 The International Atomic Energy Agency was established in 1957, with New Zealand as a founding member.
 New Zealand was also one of the first signatories to the Partial Test Ban Treaty in 1963 and to the Treaty on the Non-Proliferation of Nuclear Weapons in 1968.